Brand Names: Nucynta, Nucynta ER

 What is tapentadol (Nucynta, Nucynta ER)?

-Tapentadol is used to treat moderate to severe chronic pain.
+Tapentadol is an opioid medication used to treat moderate to severe pain.

 Tapentadol may also be used for purposes not listed in this medication guide.